William "Red" Hill Sr.: The Niagara Scow incident

 A breeches buoy was then sent out but became tangled and snarled.
 Red Hill Sr. volunteered to try to reach the men.
 Using the rope, Red Hill Sr. set out at 3 a.m. with spotlights glaring to light his path.
 A wrong move on his part would bring almost certain death.
 Hand over hand Red Hill struggled against the strong current to reach his destination, however, hindered by darkness, Hill was not able to untangle the ropes and gave up at 3 a.m.
 The rescue was called off until the light of day.
 By 8:30 a.m., Red Hill was again attempting to free the ropes, this time being successful with the aid of the men on the scow.

 By 10 a.m. the men had been safely returned to the shore.
 According to historian Sherman Zavitz, "If it hadn’t been for (Hill’s) willingness, the story might not have had such a happy ending".
 Hill was awarded a Carnegie Hero Fund Carnegie Medal for his role in saving Lofberg and Harris.

 At the time of the rescue, Hill had been home for only a few days after four years of service in France during World War I, where he had been gassed and wounded.
 He had been awarded two medals for bravery and returned to Canada in a badly underweight condition.

 Today visitors to Niagara Falls can still see the badly deteriorated old scow in the river above the Horseshoe Falls, although its location shifted by about 50 metres during a storm on 31 October 2019.
+It shifted again October 31, 2025.